Taio Asahisa: Chinese circuit

 After a loss to Wang Wanben at Wu Lin Feng 2017 World Championship Xi'an, Asahisa returned to K-1 to fight the one-time Krush Featherweight title challenger Tatsuya Oiwa at Krush 82.
 Asahisa won the fight by unanimous decision, managing to knock down Oiwa in the first round.
 Asahisa was next scheduled to fight Shue Shenzheng at the Wu Lin Feng 2018: -60kg World Championship Tournament, in a reserve bout of a WLF 60kg bout.
 He won the fight by decision.
-Asahisa extended his winning streak to three with a dominant unanimous decision victory over Satomi Yuzuki at Krush 91.
+Asahisa extended his winning streak to three with a dominant unanimous decision victory over Yuzuki Satomi at Krush 91.

 Asahisa was scheduled to make his return to K-1 at K-1 World GP 2018: K-1 Lightweight World Tournament, being scheduled to fight the former Krush Featherweight champion Riku Anpo.
 After a slow start in the first round, Asahisa began to build momentum from the second round onwards, managing to knock Anpo down in the dying seconds of the last round.
 Asahisa would win the fight by a unanimous decision, with two of the three judges scoring the bout 30-26 in his favor.